Therapy in English, Italian & French.

 Yes, online psychological consultations are supported by scientific research, which has shown that in most cases the effectiveness of therapy does not differ from in-person sessions.
 The quality of the therapeutic relationship and the work we do together remains central, even at a distance.
 That said, there are some specific situations in which physical presence, sharing the same space, and direct contact can play a particularly important role in the therapeutic process.
 For this reason, the choice between online and in-person therapy can be explored together, taking into account your needs, the nature of the difficulties you are facing, and practical considerations.

-How can I know if the psychologist is a good fit for me?
+How do I know it's a good fit for me?

 It’s important to reflect on whether the psychologist you meet feels like the right fit for you.
 On one hand, you want to trust their professional expertise and training; on the other, it is equally important to feel welcomed, understood, and respected as a person, especially in moments of vulnerability.
 The therapeutic relationship is a central part of therapy, and it often takes time to develop.
 If you feel uncertain at first, it can be helpful to give the relationship a few sessions to settle.
 Consider whether any hesitation might reflect a general difficulty with trust or openness in therapy, rather than an issue with the specific psychologist.
 After a few sessions, it should become clearer whether you feel comfortable and see the potential for a collaborative process.
 If not, it’s always possible to discuss your feelings openly with your psychologist, share your concerns, and, if necessary, explore a referral to another professional.